The mournful train whistle so near,

 in the cool late afternoon shade,

-to bathe my senses in its wide wake.
+and bathe my senses in its wake.

 Golden silence as the sun fades,

 soft hollow whisper of the trees,

 dark water into dappled light,

 hurried along by an unseen breeze.

 See the setting sun through eyes shut tight,

 hear the song birds sing with delight.